-The Service is developing a station risk profile document to support stations in better understanding the demands, risks, and challenges at a local level.
+The Service is developing a station risk profile document to support stations better understanding of the demands, risks, and challenges at a local level.
 This will enable them to set in place interventions of each risk which will feed into a station action plan.
+Development of the profiles is on track and will bring about benefits in Response, Prevention and Protection.

-A new initiative to train firefighters in fire safety is currently being trialled.
-This will allow the fire safety team to focus their expertise on higher risk properties in Bournemouth, Christchurch & Poole.
+A new initiative to train firefighters in fire safety is progressing well.
+This will allow the fire safety team to focus their expertise on higher risk properties across Bournemouth, Christchurch & Poole.